Company Logo - Home Link

 The color is believed to keep winged insects from nesting there and to ward off evil spirits.

-Many Garden District homes adhere to this tradition, along with many other homes throughout the Gulf South region.
+Many Garden District homes adhere to this tradition, along with other homes throughout the Gulf South region.

 The color is called “haint blue.”